Home » Key Information » Ofsted Report

 How will the SENCo ensure the necessary people know about my child’s needs?

-• The SENCo will attend at least one review annually and will attend SSPP and EHCP reviews.
+- The SENCo will attend SSPP and EHCP reviews and be available for other reviews.

-CAT: Cathryn Thomas – Communication and Autism Team (Birmingham LA)
+CAT: Anna Geraghty – Communication and Autism Team (Birmingham LA)

-EP: Amy Jamieson – Educational Psychologist (Birmingham LA)
+EP: Dr Amy Jamieson – Educational Psychologist (Birmingham LA)

 PSS: Erica Hewetson -Pupil and School Support (Birmingham LA)